Xthe23/Amazon-Deforestation-and-CO2-Emissions/README.md

 4. CO2 emissions in vs Neighboring Countries

-Can we use a T-test to compare CO2 Emissions from Brazil with those from neighboring countries?
+Is there a correlation between Brazil's CO2 emissions and Brazil’s neighboring countries CO2 emissions?

 # Hypotheses: